Local SEO For Lawyers: How to optimize your law firm for Google Maps

 General Business Directories

-One of the final steps to take while you are awaiting your postcard that allows you to verify your Google business listing is to add your firm’s information to the top general business directories.
+One of the final steps to take while you are awaiting the postcard that allows you to verify your Google business listing is to add your firm’s information to the top general business directories.
 In addition to the top general business directories, you want to add your business listing to data aggregators.
 Doing so will syndicate your business information throughout the Internet over time.

 As of this posting, there are only two data aggregation websites left.
 They are Localeze and Infogroup.
 Both systems offer a paid listing and we recommend using the paid listing as they allow you to add the greatest amount of details regarding your firm.